nulib/metadata_documentation/Primo PNX/README.md

    - In `MODStoPNX.xsl`, search on "01NWU" to find information that is hard coded into the PNX and change it to suit local Primo settings.

 3. Propriety XML derived from JSON harvested from NUL's Digital Repository.
-Files from this system are labeled `Glaze`.
+Files from this system are labeled `Meadow`.

    - XML generated from JSON that included arrays resulted in different nesting levels depending on how the conversion was done, therefore some XSLT transformations look to multiple layers to get the data.

-   - In `Glaze_toMODS.xsl`, update the template named recordInfo with your local information to put in your institution's MARC code or something like it.
+   - In `MeadowtoMODS.xsl`, update the template named recordInfo with your local information to put in your institution's MARC code or something like it.

    - In `MODStoPNX.xsl`, search on "01NWU" to find information that is hard coded into the PNX and change it to suit local Primo settings.